 “My Husband’s Job is Ruining Our Relationship!”

-Having a tyrant for a boss is a nightmare for anyone and bad news for a spouse as well.
-Every night when my career coaching client “Matthew” came home from work his wife “Jennie” dreaded their exchanges.
-What used to be a fun and light-hearted time became non-stop complaints, threats of quitting the job or worse yet, an excuse to drink as a way of coping with the stress.
+Having a tyrant for a boss is a nightmare for anyone, but as a life coach, I can attest that it is bad news for a spouse as well.
+Every night when my career coaching client, Matthew, came home from work, his wife Jennie dreaded their exchanges.
+What used to be a fun and light-hearted time for the couple became non-stop complaints, threats of quitting the job, or worse yet, an excuse to drink as a way of coping with the stress.

 Job Stress = Emotional Contagion

 Did you know that emotions are contagious?
-Yes, both good emotions and not such good ones affect those around you.
+Yes, both good emotions and negative ones affect those around you.
 So when your spouse comes home every night with a load of complaints and negativity, this will affect you along with everyone else in the household.
 If you’re looking for one culprit to keep a job from ruining your relationship, this is the one to focus on.

 5 Tips to Keep Your Job From Ruining Your Relationship